Headshaking - why do horses headshake?

 • Irritation in the nasal tracts This irritation can be caused by an allergic reaction to dust, pollen spores etc.

 • Ear disease.
-Middle ear disorders, guttural pouch infections, ear mites can cause headshaking.
+Middle ear disorders, guttural pouch infections and ear mites can all cause headshaking in a horse.

 • Other disorders - nasal disease and eye disorders can also be causes of headshaking.